MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   attribute: [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)<[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>
   `this.equipCommands`

-This is a comma-separated list of [[bot commands|Commands#bot-commands]] that will be executed when an Inventory Item using this Prefab is equipped.
+This is a comma-separated list of [bot commands](../commands/bot_commands.md) that will be executed when an Inventory Item using this Prefab is equipped.
 Note that this shares the same spreadsheet cell as the Prefab's unequipped commands, with both sets of commands separated by a forward slash (`/`).
 If no unequipped commands are desired, the forward slash can be omitted from the cell.